Charan96766/yojantechassignment/README.md

 This is designed to create a form field with various customizable features.
-This widget is particularly useful for creating text input fields in forms, such as login and signup forms, where we may need different input types and functionalities like password visibility toggling.
+This widget is particularly useful for creating text input fields in forms, such as login and signup forms, where we may need different input types and functionalities like password visibility toggling